sainik-developer/SpEl-cross-field-validator/README.md

 In that case using current approach we have to write an another custom validator related to `AddressDTO` which is generally done by developer.

 #### What is solved using inter-field bean validator to address above issue ?
-What if we just can declare our cross-field conditional restriction using annotation at POJO/DTO class as below
+What if we just can declare our __inter-field conditional restriction__ using annotation in DTO as below

 ```java
 @Data